philip/YahooFantasySportsAPI/README.md

 ------------

 * PHP 5+
-* PHP Extensions: simplexml (default), PDO (default), PDO SQLite driver* (default), and OAuth (in PECL, not standard)
+* PHP Extensions: simplexml (default), PDO (default), PDO SQLite driver* (default), and OAuth (in PECL, NOT standard)
 * Optionally edit to use a non-sqlite driver, as any PDO friendly DB should work (all queries are simple)
 * Yahoo API Key: <https://developer.apps.yahoo.com/dashboard/createKey.html>
 * setup.php checks for all of these requirements, so it'll yell at you if not ready
 * Note: It's rare for a host to have or enable the OAuth extension.
+You must do this yourself.
+* Todo: Remove OAuth extension requirement, and replace with a version that only requires Curl.

 Installation
 ------------

-* Place all files in a web accessible directory
+* Place files in a web accessible directory
 * Determine where the sqlite database will be loaded
 * Modify inc/config.inc.php according to your setup
 * Run setup.php
-* Setup will either state problems or say installation was a success
+* It will either state problems or say installation was a success

 Usage
 ------------

 * Run authenticate.php to request and save a Yahoo Authentication token
 * Run myinfo.php to view some information about yourself
-* Run messages.php to archive and view remote and local message board posts
+* Run transactions.php to view transactions for a particular league of yours
 * Run rest.php to execute arbitrary REST or YQL commands
-* Run transactions.php to archive and view remote and local transactions

 Notes
 ------------

-* Initially this project was named YahooFantasyMessages and only dealt with message posts, which is why some files use this name
+* Initially this project was named YahooFantasyMessages and only dealt with message posts, which is why leftover code exists
 * This is not well tested and does contain bugs, although as of 2016 it works (for me)
-* Please find and fix bugs, and cleanup code
+* Please find and fix or report bugs here, and/or cleanup code
 * The functionality is simple, and not pretty (e.g., ugly HTML) but it works
 * Revoking OAuth tokens for Yahoo applications can be done here: <https://api.login.yahoo.com/WSLogin/V1/unlink>

 TODO
 ------------

-* The bulk of this code is rather old, so update it
+* Important: the bulk of this code is rather old, so update it
-* ...
+* Important: allow non PECL OAuth extension users to utilize this, by optionally allowing the Yahoo oauth wrappers
 * Find and report bugs, and fix them
-* Add transaction archiving (although these are saved forever (i.e., no 100 limit))
+* Add transaction archiving, and related graph generation
 * Add prettier output instead of print_r() everywhere
 * Test on other setups, and as other users
 * Make it multi-user friendly, and authentication in general